Stilone/lessonJS2/README.md

 **Welcome** 👋 to my first project on GitHub!
 This project serves as my practice in working with Git, although it is not the first project I have worked on.
 Primarily, I learned from video tutorials and followed along with the instructor, particularly in the `index.html` and `main.js` files.
 At that time, I used the `lesson1.html` file as a means to practice working with functions and memorizing code through practical application.

--I made an effort not to modify the existing code in the project, as I wanted to preserve the initial stage and how everything looked as a memory of my progress.
-It was challenging for me, but I persevered and continued moving forward.-
+I made an effort not to modify the existing code in the project, as I wanted to preserve the initial stage and how everything looked as a memory of my progress.
+It was challenging for me, but I persevered and continued moving forward.

 **Below is a screenshot of the project:**